10dollarBanana/CryptoInterest/README.md

 When looking for a place to compare crypto interest rates I found most sites were either out of date, inaccurate, or didn't compare sites I was interested in.

-To keep things as apples-to-apples as possible, the APY rates here are all for the lowest level, tier 1, etc. rates.
+To keep things as apples-to-apples as possible, the APY rates pulled are all for the lowest level, tier 1, etc. rates.
 These are all non-staking/flexible term rates.
 Hope some find this script helpful.

 Consider using one my referral links, for some low-bar free crypto.